dashpradeep99/docker-complete-tutorial/1-docker-introduction.md

 The major difference between a container and an image is this writable layer.
 All writes to the container that add new or modifying existing data are stored in this writable layer.
-When the container is deleted the writeable layer is also deleted.
+When the container is deleted the writable layer is also deleted.
 The image remains unchanged.

 You can run containers from images that you built or that you pulled from the Docker Hub.
 Docker Hub has millions of images that are created and shared by regular users.
-Additonally, Docker Hub hosts official images ( e.g Ubuntu, Redis, and Mongo) that are created and maintained by their respective companies.
+Additionally, Docker Hub hosts official images ( e.g Ubuntu, Redis, and Mongo) that are created and maintained by their respective companies.